MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ### Step 1: Install the Hyper-V role

 The Hyper-V role must be installed on the source and destination servers and set up for live migrations.
-If you haven't installed this role, do it now before continuing.
+Install this role before continuing.

 #### 1.1 Enable Nested Virtualization on the source host.